cellister/Film-Investment-Analysis-Project/README.md

 This project uses descriptive analytics to report film financial performance across several variables using historical and current data.
 This analysis organizes and uses data from a variety of datasets to alert, explore, and report trends and insights into the potential gross earnings of new films based on genre, runtime, and release date.

+There are two main sections:

+1. Data preparation
+The steps include:

+Importing libraries
+Reading and cleaning provided data
+Dealing with missing values
+Joining datasets

+2. Visualisations and insights
+For each characteristic:

+Conduct feature engineering where applicable
+Create visualisations
+Draw conclusions
+Provide recommendations

 # Key Findings

 ## Profit and Profit Margin